 - Ask for a schedule of routine checkups.

-- If your baby has been to the hospital or seen a specialist, bring the records.
-Or have the records sent to the doctor’s office.
+- If your baby has been to the hospital or seen a specialist, make sure the pediatrician knows about it.

 - If you need more time to talk, tell the doctor.
-Ask for a name and phone number to call if you have more questions, ask what is the best way to follow up.
+In case you have more questions, ask what is the best way to follow up.